aboutell/TheThickeningRoom/README.md

 8) MrCrayFish Furniture Mod

 # Open Issues on the issues tab
-# Join the conversation on Slack: TheThickeningRoom Channel
+# Join the conversation on Slack:
+#TheThickeningRoom